 The CEO and executive management team are responsible for providing the Board with accurate, timely and clear information on the Group's operations to enable the Board to fulfil its role.
 Such information includes information on financial and non-financial performance, including information on compliance with material regulatory and legal requirements and any conduct of employees that is materially inconsistent with the Code of Conduct.
-The CEO and executive management team must lead by example, create the desired culture and instil and reinforce the Core Values.
+The CEO and executive management team must lead by example, create the desired culture and instil and reinforce the Group's purpose and values.